9 Tips for Commercial Floor Coating Application

 4. Thoroughly Clean Your Floors

 No matter which type of coating you go with, they cannot be applied if your floors are filthy.
-The coatings will not properly adhere and bond with your floors unless they’re sparkling clean.
+The coatings will not properly adhere to and bond with your floors unless they’re sparkling clean.
 Cleaning can be done via power washing and/or manual scrubbing.

 5. Make Necessary Repairs